How To Help Lake Ontario with A Greener Future

 How it works

-Volunteers have been cleaning the shores of Lake Ontario since May 15th, and will continue to do so until the program ends on June 30th.
+Volunteers have been cleaning the shores of Lake Ontario since May 15th and will continue to do so until the program ends on June 30th.
 To date, there are 170 volunteers between Kingston and Niagara-on-the-Lake participating in the program.

 Our volunteers collect data on the litter they find and share it with the team at A Greener Future.
 Once we know what type of trash is most commonly found on the shores of Lake Ontario, we can reflect on our goals and better track the program’s impact.

-While this year’s Love Your Lake Program looks different from previous years due to health and safety restrictions in effect from the COVID-19 pandemic, we are still working to reach our goal of collecting 100,000 pieces of litter from the shoreline of Lake Ontario.
+While this year’s Love Your Lakes Program looks different from previous years due to health and safety restrictions in effect from the COVID-19 pandemic, we are still working to reach our goal of collecting 100,000 pieces of litter from the shoreline of Lake Ontario.

 Litter collected by A Greener Future volunteer, Carolyn Legere.